fwip/mtg_pronouns/reworded_cards.md

 Flying

 When Thieving Sprite enters the battlefield, target player reveals X cards from their hand, where X is the number of Faeries you control.
 You choose one of those cards.
-They discards that card.
+That player discards that card.

 **1 / 1**